mkdeb/docs/content/usage.md

 ## Repair local repository

-If the local repository is in an inconsistent state, your can force its reinitialization, by executing:
+If the local repository is in an inconsistent state, you can force its reinitialization by executing:

     mkdeb update --reset